Fishing - Nymph Fly Fishing Tips For Beginners

 Choose the Right Indicator for the Water

-The best choice depends on the stream, the distance of your cast, and how subtle the takes are likely to be.
+The best choice depends on distance, water type, and how subtle the takes are likely to be.

 Set the Depth Thoughtfully